neo4j/neo4j/advanced/readme.md

 Building
 --------

-Running `mvn clean install` will produce packaged installers for Windows and Linux.
+Running `mvn clean install` will produce packages for Windows and Linux.